byte-arcane/wcag_tool/README.md

 ![image](https://github.com/user-attachments/assets/2843325e-5cf4-472e-b760-b29223c3dc35)

-Visualisation of which colors pass a contrast ratio check, for accessibility purposes.
+Visualisation of which colors pass a contrast ratio check, for accessibility purposes ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)).

+This script enables bulk visualisation, instead of single-color contrast tests of online tools like [this](https://webaim.org/resources/contrastchecker/)

 On the left side, a slice of the color cube is shown, at the slider-provided red value.
 The colors shown are ones that pass the contrast test - everything else is transparent.